splunk/public-o11y-docs/gdi/opentelemetry/components/fluentd-receiver.rst

 The receiver accepts data formatted as Fluent Forward events through a TCP connection.
 All three Fluent event types, message, forward, and packed forward, are supported, including compressed packed forward.

-.. note:: Fluentd is bundled in the Splunk Distribution of OpenTelemetry Collector, but disabled by default for Linux and Windows.
-If you have a Log Observer entitlement or wish to collect logs for the target host with Fluentd, use the ``--with-fluentd`` option to also install Fluentd when installing the Collector.
+.. note:: Fluentd is part of the Splunk Distribution of OpenTelemetry Collector, but deactivated by default for Linux and Windows.
+To activate it, use the ``--with-fluentd`` option when installing the Collector for Linux, or the ``with_fluentd = 1`` option when installing the Collector for Windows.

 Get started
 ======================